jasminpsimform/stkiOS/README.md

 #### or manualy (iOS 7 and later)

-Add content of Framework folder to your project
+Add content of Framework folder to your project.
+You can also get sources from [here](https://github.com/908Inc/stickerpipe-ios-sdk) for low-level customization

 ## Usage